kimwalisch/primesieve/README.md

 ```

 On Windows (MSVC) open a Visual Studio Command Prompt and cd into the
 primesieve directory.
-Then execute the following command:
+Then build primesieve using the following command:

 ```
 > nmake -f Makefile.msvc